sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 ...
 ```

-As soon `Velero` is up and running, we can run the backup command.
+After Velero is up and running, the backup command can be run.

 ## The backup process

-The backup process is performed backing-up all the main RHACM namespaces and all the managed clusters namespaces, in this case only the `managed-one`.
-We don't backup cluster scoped resources to minimize the amount of data to backup.
-Avoiding the backup of cluster scoped resources will have some impact during the _restore_ since we'll need to recreate `clusterroles` and `clusterrole-bindings`.
-The managed cluster in RHACM is represented by a namespace (backed-up) and by a custom resource `managedclusters.cluster.open-cluster-management.io`.
+The backup process is performed by backing up all of the main RHACM namespaces and all the managed cluster namespaces, in this case only the `managed-one`.
+Avoid backing up cluster-scoped resources to minimize the amount of data to backup.
+When you avoid backing up the cluster-scoped resources, _restore_ is impacted because `clusterroles` and `clusterrole-bindings` need to be recreated.
+The managed cluster in RHACM is represented by a namespace (backed-up) <!--is the namespace named backed-up or are you informing the reader that the namespace is backed up?--> and by a custom resource named, `managedclusters.cluster.open-cluster-management.io`.

-We execute backup through `velero` CLI:
+Use the `velero` CL to run the backup command:

 ```shell
 $ velero backup create acm-backup-blog \